Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Real Application Around Filter() Function

-We will try a similar and simple example with data taken from more than one field of the Employees Table, joined together as source Array contents, and display the Filter result in a List Box.
+We will try a similar and simple example using employee data, using more than one field value, joined together as source Array contents, and display the Filter result in a List Box.
 I will give details of this example in the next Article.

-If you did it differently share your ideas with me so that I can learn something from you too.
+If you could do it differently, share the idea with me, so that I can learn something from you, too.

 Share: